protontypes/open-sustainable-technology/README.md

 - [AED2](https://github.com/AquaticEcoDynamics/libaed2) - A community-driven library of modules and algorithms for simulation of "aquatic ecodynamics": water quality, aquatic biogeochemsitry, biotic habitat and aquatic ecosystem dynamics.
 - [DORiE](https://ts-gitlab.iup.uni-heidelberg.de/dorie/dorie) - A Discontinuous Galerkin Solver for Soil Water Flow and Passive Solute Transport Based on DUNE.
 - [wqbc](https://github.com/bcgov/wqbc) - An R package for water quality thresholds and index calculation for British Columbia.
-- [Model My Watershed](https://github.com/WikiWatershed/model-my-watershed) - A is a watershed-modeling web app for citizens, conservation practitioners, municipal decision-makers, educators, and students.
+- [Model My Watershed](https://github.com/WikiWatershed/model-my-watershed) - A watershed-modeling web app for citizens, conservation practitioners, municipal decision-makers, educators, and students.
 - [AquaSat](https://github.com/GlobalHydrologyLab/AquaSat) - A data set to enable remote sensing of water quality for inland waters.
 - [CDE](https://github.com/ropensci/cde) - Facilitates searching and download of the Water Framework Directive reporting data for all waterbodies from the EA website.
 - [pyGSFLOW](https://github.com/pygsflow/pygsflow) - A set of Python modules to run the GSFLOW integrated hydrologic model program.